KamranBiglari/aws-ecs-tui/README.md

 - Inspired by the classic `iptraf` interface
 - Built using `dialog`, AWS CLI, and `jq`
 - Thanks to the AWS ECS team for providing the APIs that make this tool possible

----

-**Note**: Replace placeholder image URLs with actual screenshots once you've created them.
-You'll need to create the screenshots directory in your repository and add your screenshots there.